anonymous-isea2026/Sarir/README.md

-# Sarir Small Data for Culturally Specific Generative AI
+# Small Data Generative AI for Culturally Specific Artistic Creation: A Case Study on the Sonic Space of sarīr

-ISEA 2026 Submission
+ISEA 2026 Anonymous Submission

 ---